netresearch/t3x-nr_cdn/README.rst

 http://en.wikipedia.org/wiki/Content_delivery_network

-So you can use your full featured CDN or just use some lightweight fast http server like lighttpd to deliver content to your customers faster and offload traffic from your CMS servers.
+So you can use your full featured CDN or just use some lightweight fast http server like Lighttpd to deliver content to your customers faster and offload traffic from your CMS servers.

 nr_cdn will rewrite URLs to static files in served pages e. g.: